emgusten/TDDE06_CI/README.md

 ## NGINX

 There is a configuration ready for using NGINX as a reverse proxy (in `nginx.conf`).
 However, the url to the application may need to be updated.
+Random words.

 ## Run